zookz/cordova-plugin-health/README.md

 ### disconnect() - Android only

-Check if the app has authorization to read/write a set of datatypes.
+Removes authorization from the app.
 Works only on Android.

 ```
 navigator.health.disconnect(successCallback, errorCallback)